 lifetime of sacrifice, George decides to sacrifice no more.
 He snaps,

-becoming a monster who abuses his family and friends, strangers and even
+becoming a monster who abuses his family, friends, and strangers,

-leads him to attempt suicide, the ultimate selfish act.
-He has given in
+leading him to attempt suicide, the ultimate selfish act.
+George has given in

 completely to his dark side.

 Mr. Potter, George's Evil Twin

 I see George as being unconsciously similar to his nemesis, Mr.